jjtolton/libscryer-clj/README.md

 Technique for embedding shared libraries in Clojure developed by the astonishing [Chris Neurnberger](https://github.com/cnuernber).

 Huge thanks to the [Scryer Prolog community](https://github.com/mthom/scryer-prolog) for encouragement, knowledge, and help developing the rust Scryer bindings.

+Enormous thanks to [Kauê Hunnicutt Bazilli](https://github.com/bakaq) for the amazing work on the WASM and JavaScript bindings for Scryer!

 Special thanks to [Markus Triska](https://www.metalevel.at/) for making the mysteries of Prolog fun, understandable, and meaningful!